satellite-image-deep-learning/techniques/README.md

   4.12.52.
 [FSANet](https://github.com/Lausen-Ng/FSANet) -> code for 2022 paper: FSANet: Feature-and-Spatial-Aligned Network for Tiny Object Detection in Remote Sensing Images

+  4.12.53.
+[OAN](https://github.com/Ranchosky/OAN) code for paper: Fewer is More: Efficient Object Detection in Large Aerial Images, based on MMdetection

 ## 5. Object counting
 When the object count, but not its shape is required, U-net can be used to treat this as an image-to-image translation problem.